 The driver and guards had made this three-day journey seven times previously without any problems.
 Initially, the stagecoach was accompanied by a military escort of six to 12 armed troops, but after months of making the trip safely, the large guard had been withdrawn.
 That decision was a mistake.

-Early in the morning as the stagecoach was nearing the crossing of the Red River, three masked outlaws appeared from behind a thick strand of trees, shot the two lead horses pulling the stagecoach, and wounded one of the guards.
-As the outlaws ordered the men down from the stage, one of the guards fired on the robbers, killing two of them and wounding the third.
+Early in the morning, as the stagecoach was nearing the crossing of the Red River, three masked outlaws appeared from behind a thick strand of trees, shot the two lead horses pulling the stagecoach, and wounded one of the guards.
+As the outlaws ordered the men down from the stage, one of the guards fired on the robbers, killing two and wounding the third.
 The surviving bandit returned fire, killing the guard, and forced the driver and another guard to lie facedown on the ground.

 Though bleeding from a wound in the shoulder and chest, he transferred six heavy saddlebags of coins onto the backs of his dead companions’ horses.
 He then ordered the wounded guard and driver to start walking back to Wichita Falls.
 The outlaw then rode off to the north leading the two horses laden with the saddlebags, hoping to make it to Oklahoma City.

 But the bandit was losing blood and knew he needed help.
 He then boldly headed to Fort Sill, where he could find a doctor.
 He arrived just after sunset the following day and stopped to water his horses at a well at the side of the trading post.
 He then buried the saddlebags about ten paces from the well and made his way to the fort.
 Telling the soldiers that his name was Allen and he had been wounded in a hunting accident, he was taken to see the post doctor.
-The physician treated him, gave him a pain injection and suggested he get some sleep.
+The physician treated him, gave him a pain injection, and suggested he get some sleep.

-However, by the next day, his horse had been identified as belonging to one of the outlaws and Allen was arrested, tried, found guilty, and sentenced to prison at Huntsville, Texas where he remained for the next 33 years.
+However, by the next day, his horse had been identified as belonging to one of the outlaws, and Allen was arrested, tried, found guilty, and sentenced to prison at Huntsville, Texas, where he remained for the next 33 years.

 Fort Sill is still an active army base today.